Cowboy Hats vs Outback Hats: Key Differences

 Hats are about more than just looking good; there’s often a purpose-educated design.

-If you’re under the relentless sun, the cowboy hat will have your back, literally, with a wide brim that shields against UV rays.
-While generally narrower, the outback hat’s brim also offers commendable sun protection, albeit with a bit more shadow thrown in, perfect for those long treks under the outback sun or the urban concrete safari.
+If you’re under the relentless sun, the cowboy hat will have your back.
+It literally provides shade with a wide brim that shields against UV rays.
+The outback hat’s brim is generally narrower.
+It also offers commendable sun protection.
+A bit more shadow is added.
+This makes it perfect for those long treks under the outback sun.
+It’s also suitable for the urban concrete safari.

-Outback hats built from rugged materials like leather and oilskin can withstand sun and monsoon, keeping you dry and looking good without an umbrella.
+Outback hats are built from rugged materials like leather and oilskin.
+They can withstand sun and monsoon, keeping you dry.
+They also ensure you look good without an umbrella.
 On the other hand, cowboy hats may come in water-resistant versions.

-Still, straw varieties can suffer under long exposures to wet elements – unless you’ve got a hat-shaping talent to dry them back to form.
+Still, straw varieties can suffer under long exposures to wet elements.
+They can be dried back to form if you’ve got a hat-shaping talent.

 Cultural Significance